Asian Heritage in Horror: Interview with Elaine Cuyegkeng

 Who are some Asian Diaspora horror authors you recommend our audience check out?

 I have already mentioned Alyssa Wong—her stories are as sharp and beautiful as diamond knives.
 Let me also talk about other writers!
 Cassandra Khaw writes such dark gorgeous fiction—her little mermaid story terrifies the hell out of me.
 I also love Isabel Yap’s stories—and her short fiction are available now as part of a Never Have I Ever.
 Black Cranes, an anthology I’m part of, showcases women horror writers of Asian descent.
-Chan has written beautiful, terrifying stories about ghosts and haunted houses and festivals, and Vanessa Fogg’s Taiya is such a beautiful alchemy of sadness and horror.
+L. Chan has written beautiful, terrifying stories about ghosts and haunted houses and festivals, and Vanessa Fogg’s Taiya is such a beautiful alchemy of sadness and horror.

 What is one piece of advice you would give horror authors today?